MyrTheMoth/Multiple-List-Permutator/README.md

 # Herb Sauce Permutator
-A script that permutates all possible combinations of a set ofingredients, given a bunch of flavor profiles and ingredients corresponding to each flavor to choose from.
+A script that permutates all possible combinations of a set of ingredients, given a bunch of flavor profiles and ingredients corresponding to each flavor to choose from.

 It also makes sure that mandatory flavors are always chosen, and permutates profiles of flavors to skip.